-Although a defendant is not required to reveal a theory of defense instruction prior to the close of the government's case in chief, it is helpful and efficient to discuss such instructions at the final pretrial conference whenever possible.
-Therefore, the court encourages defendants to provide draft theory of defense instructions for consideration on the record at the final pretrial conference.
-If a defendant is not willing to do this, then the court asks that the defendant submit his or her theory of defense instruction to the court ex parte and in camera for review prior to trial.
+Although a defendant is not required to reveal a theory of defense instruction prior to the close of the government's case in chief, it is helpful and efficient to discuss such instructions at the final pretrial conference when possible.
+Therefore, the court encourages defendants to provide draft theory of defense instructions for consideration at the final pretrial conference.
+If a defendant is not willing to do this, then the court asks that the defendant submit his or her theory of defense instruction to the court ex parte and for in camera review prior to trial.